nbara/python-meegkit/README.md

 ## Python implementation of TSPCA, SNS, and DSS denoising in scipy

-Original code by Alain de Cheveigné:
+Code adapted from the NoiseTools toolbox for Matlab by Alain de Cheveigné:
 http://audition.ens.fr/adc/NoiseTools/

 Python implementation by Pedro Alcocer: